Conservation & Regulation Efforts

 - Classifying these top 3 species as a Game/Sportfish.

 - To prohibit the transportation over state lines the top 3 species of catfish for the purpose of “pay lake” exploitation.

 - To install size and catch limits

-- To prohibit the targeting of the top species during the summer spawn.
+- To prohibit the harvesting of trophy size/breeding size top catfish species during the summer spawn.

 - To encourage and boost state and local recreational catfishing

 - To teach and promote responsible fishing practices